eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 --- abstract

 Code related to existing IETF standards and ongoing standardization efforts may exist and be publicly accessible in many places.
-This document provides a set of practices to make it easier to identify and to find such code.
+This document provides a set of practices to make it easier to identify and find such code.

 --- middle

 # Introduction

 Code related to existing IETF standards and ongoing standardization efforts may exist and be publicly accessible in many places.
 One common place is [GitHub](https://github.com/), but there are many others.
 The relationship of the code to corresponding IETF standards efforts may be direct, as in the case of a client or server that supports protocol defined by an [Internet-Draft (I-D)](https://www.ietf.org/standards/ids/).
 It may be indirect, as in a utility that helps analyze network traffic corresponding to this same protocol.
 The maturity and status of the code may vary considerably, including something written quickly as a proof of concept during a hackathon, a well established and supported implementation, or a legacy project no longer actively developed or maintained.
 The code must be publicly available, and preferably open source, though other terms of use may exist as well.
-In all cases, the code is potentially of interest and beneficial to people contributing to the definition, implementation, or deployment of an existing or evolving IETF standard.
-This document provides a set of practices make it easier to identify and to find such code.
+In all cases, the code may be of interest and beneficial to people contributing to the definition, implementation, or deployment of an existing or evolving IETF standard.
+This document provides a set of practices that make it easier to identify and find such code.

 # Existing IETF Processes and Procedures